2 weeks. 4 countries. 7 cities.

 Firstly, from the most tender and personal place, this was — alongside attending a couple of punk shows in the last year, reuniting with my beloved bicycle, and officially starting up Vegan and Beyond Lifestyle Coaching — another inch out of the quicksand of chronic illness.
 Here’s something I wrote on Instagram that I feel perfectly captures my sentiments:

 Secondly, through my travels I’ve gained perspective in more effortlessly owning my authenticity.
 Anyone who struggles with a long-term illness will relate to how parts of ourselves are often dulled in fight and recovery processes.
 We struggle with feeling not ourselves because we have to set pieces of ourselves aside for one reason or another.
 For people like me who value authenticity so highly, it can feel like we are being fake or acting like a stranger even though it is the illness robbing us of our full spectrum of self.
-Several synchronicities have occurred recently that have let me know it is time to reclaim some of these neglected pieces and have guided me in reintegrating these lost parts of myself — and I hope to write something about that in the future –, and travel has pushed these synchronicities to elephantine proportions.
+Several synchronicities have occurred recently that have let me know it is time to reclaim some of these neglected pieces and have guided me in reintegrating these lost parts of myself, and travel has pushed these synchronicities to elephantine proportions.

 Lastly, my Euro travel has cemented all certainty that I am doing the purposeful work that is meant for me.
 Because this trip was a celebration of my illness, struggle, resilience, and vitality, I gave myself permission to sideline the blog and the business for the sake of fully immersing myself in this momentous event.
 Even so, my brain flooded with project ideas, and I was jotting down one inspirational thought after another.
 It’s crazy to me that activities that don’t have anything to do with my calling can still solidify the path that I’ve chosen and inspire my creative self.
 I have so many new ideas and directions that I want to incorporate into my work, and being in these different settings has given me a clearer — not crystal, but we’ll get there! — vision of how that can be done.
 Travel is powerful.